truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 ### Created At Command

-The `created_at` command displays the creation date and time the sessions in the `sessions` list.
+The `created_at` command displays the creation date and time of the sessions in the `sessions` list.

-{{< expand "Displaying when sessions were created"}}
+{{< expand "Displaying session creation dates"}}
 The `created_at` command has no required options.
-It returns a table showing the the creation date and time of each session.
+It returns a table showing the creation date and time of each session.
 The rows of the table are relative to the rows returned from the `sessions` command.

 From the CLI Auth namespace prompt, enter: